Getting started - part 1¶

 Set the mesh portion on the last node, then click the create buttons on both last nodes.
 This should give you this kind of result

-When your scene starts to be cluttered with many objects created by SceneCity, remember that all create operations create the new objects in the active layers, so you should put the roads and buildings in different layers for easier scene organisation.
-In addition, don’t forget to name your objects with the nodes’ text boxes made for that purpose, as this will make your job much easier AND the delete operations (such as those on the last two node) find the things to delete based on their name.
+When your scene starts to be cluttered with many objects created by SceneCity, remember that all create operations create the new objects in the active collections, so you should put the roads and buildings in different collections for easier scene organisation.
+In addition, don’t forget to tell SceneCity to name the generated objects correctly, as this will make your job much easier.
+AND the delete operations (such as those on the last two node) find the objects to delete based on their name.

 Congratulations on completing this firt part!
 You should have a good understanding of the way SceneCity works.
 You can now play with the settings, combine more layouts and buildings, build larger scenes, and you don’t have to stop with SceneCity.
 It’s there to help, but doesn’t stop you from editing the city by hand.
 You can add the city onto a terrain, add lights and lit billboards for night scenes, go crazy with very tall buildings sci-fi style, or export it to other software for rendering.